-- 5.1 When concerned about the welfare of a child, staff should always act in the best interests of the child. - 5.2 Staff should always speak to the DSL or deputy DSL about any concern with a child. - 5.3 If staff have any concerns about a child's welfare, they should act on them immediately. - 5.4 Staff should not assume a colleague or another professional will take action. - 5.5 The DSL or a deputy should always be available to discuss safeguarding concerns.
+- 5.1 When concerned about the welfare of a child, staff should always act in the best interests of the child. - 5.2 Staff should always speak to the DSL or deputy DSL about any concern with a child. - If staff have any concerns about a child's welfare, they should act on them immediately.
+5.3 - 5.4 Staff should not assume a colleague or another professional will take action. - 5.5 The DSL or a deputy should always be available to discuss safeguarding concerns.
 If in exceptional circumstances, the DSL (or deputy) is not available, this should not delay appropriate action being taken.
 Staff should consider speaking to a member of the senior leadership team and/or take advice from SPoA.
-In these circumstances, any action taken should be shared with the DSL (or deputy) as soon as is practically possible. - 5.6 At this academy all concerns should be reported using the welfare concern form, which are available next to all Safeguarding S signs in each room and handed to a DSL or recorded on CPOMS - 6 DEALING WITH A DISCLOSURE MADE BY A CHILD
+In these circumstances, any action taken should be shared with the DSL (or deputy) as soon as is practically possible. - 5.6 At this academy all safeguarding/welfare concerns should be reported using the via CPOMS or if a student is in immediate danger or risk of harm the emergency safeguarding number should be called.

+DEALING WITH A DISCLOSURE MADE BY A CHILD 6

-- 6.1 If a child discloses that he or she has been abused or experienced harm in some way, the member of staff or volunteer should follow this guidance. - Listen to what is being said without displaying shock or disbelief. - Only ask questions when necessary to clarify. - Accept what is being said. - Allow the child to talk freely do not put words in the child's mouth. - Reassure the child that what has happened is not his or her fault. - Do not promise confidentiality it may be necessary to refer the child to Children's Social Care. - Stress that it was the right thing to tell. - Do not criticise the alleged perpetrator. - Explain what has to be done next and who has to be told. - Inform the DSL without delay. - Complete the child protection incident/welfare concern form and pass it to the DSL or record straight to CPOMS - Dealing with a disclosure from a child and safeguarding issues can be stressful.
+- 6.1 If a child discloses that he or she has been abused or experienced harm in some way, the member of staff or volunteer should follow this guidance. - Listen to what is being said without displaying shock or disbelief. - Only ask questions when necessary to clarify. • - Accept what is being said. - Allow the child to talk freely do not put words in the child's mouth. - Reassure the child that what has happened is not his or her fault. - Do not promise confidentiality it may be necessary to refer the child to Children's Social - Stress that it was the right thing to tell. - Do not criticise the alleged perpetrator. - Explain what has to be done next and who has to be told. - Inform the DSL without delay. - Record the disclosure on CPOMS under the category Safeguarding/welfare concern or if the child is immediate risk then contact the emergency safeguarding number. - Dealing with a disclosure from a child and safeguarding issues can be stressful.
 Consider seeking support for yourself and discuss this with the DSL.